AnnaVargova/AutomationShield_wiki/HeatShield.md

 # Library functions

-All functions and examples associated to the HeatShield are included in the [AutomationShield Arduino library](https://github.com/gergelytakacs/AutomationShield).
+The aplication programming interface (API) serving the device is written in C/C++ and is integrated into the open-source [AutomationShield Arduino library](https://github.com/gergelytakacs/AutomationShield).
+This library contains hardware drivers and sample exercises for control systems engineering education.
+All functionality associated with the HeatShield is included in the `HeatShield.h` header, which contains the `HeatShieldClass` class that is constructed by default as the `HeatShield` object.
 The functions specific to this shield mostly perform input/output peripheral communication.
-[Certain library functions](https://github.com/gergelytakacs/AutomationShield/wiki/Common-functions) are common to all of our shields and are included in the `AutomationShield` class.

-The summary of functions and the illustration below should get you started quickly:
+The summary of basic functions and the illustration below should get you started quickly:
 * Output (sensor): `HeatShield.sensorRead();`
 * Input  (actuator): `HeatShield.actuatorWrite();`

 ![Heat_Functions](https://user-images.githubusercontent.com/18485913/55668007-c4e72500-5863-11e9-99f6-b117947494d9.png)

+## Inputs and outputs

+The following sections describe the methods used to access the input and output of the HeatShield.

+### Input

 `void begin()`